 Start with a simple curves adjustment in Lightroom, raising the lights and lowering the darks slightly, then correct the exposure remembering that dark chocolate should be closer to black, milk chocolate brown, and white chocolate yellow.
 If your dark chocolate is looking more like milk chocolate then it’s probably overexposed.

 There’s a lot of orange in milk and dark chocolate so if you need to tweak their colour go to that channel in the Luminance panel in Lightroom, for white Chocolate use the yellow slider.
 Reduce the saturation of the orange channel if the dark chocolate is still looking too milky.
 The A La Carta workflow has a wide range of presets ready to automatically enhance your chocolate pics, such as 2-Color Correct Orange Burst and the Darken Shadow brush.

 Dark chocolate can be the most difficult to process, and it’s always best to work on a bright screen.
 If editing on a screen with the brightness turned down it can be easy to think the chocolate is dark enough, only to find it turns to milk chocolate on a brighter monitor.

 Repair any minor blemishes using the spot removal tool in Lightroom or the spot healing brush in Photoshop.
 The Clone Stamp tool can also be useful but whichever method you chose it can take a while to completely clear up all the imperfections.

-If you keep the advice above in mind when photographing chocolate you should be able to get the best out of your subject, and take some drool-worthy pics.
+If you keep the advice above in mind when working with chocolate photography you should be able to get the best out of your subject, and take some drool-worthy pics.
 Remember that chocolate should look creamy and dreamy, not crumbly and dull, and you’ll be well on the way to sweet success.
-And the best part is that after hard day’s shooting, no matter how it’s gone, you can always snack at what you’ve been snapping.
+And the best part is that after a hard day’s shooting, no matter how it’s gone, you can always snack at what you’ve been snapping.